a0x/echarts_samples/README.md

 ### II.
 Web basis

-It is no doubt that you have to understand some basis of web programming, otherwise you will not master ECharts at all.
+There is no doubt that you have to understand some basis of web programming, otherwise you will not master ECharts at all.

 * [MDN HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 * [HTML5 Tutorial from W3Schools](https://www.w3schools.com/html/)